lithops-cloud/lithops/README.md

 <p align="center"> <img src="docs/images/lithops_flat_cloud_1.png" alt="Lithops"
       width='500' title="Lightweight Optimized Processing"/></p>

-Lithops is a multi-cloud distributed computing framework that allows to run unmodified local python code at massive scale on the major of the publicly-available serverless computing platforms.
+Lithops is a multi-cloud distributed computing framework.
+It allows to run unmodified local python code at massive scale on the major of the publicly-available serverless computing platforms.
 Lithops delivers the user’s code into the cloud without requiring knowledge of how it is deployed and run.
 Moreover, its multicloud-agnostic architecture ensures portability across cloud providers, overcoming vendor lock-in.

 Lithops provides value for a great variety of uses cases: from big data analytics and embarrassingly parallel jobs, that is, highly-parallel programs with little or no need for communication between processes, up to parallel applications that need to share state among processes.
 Examples of applications that run with Lithops include Monte Carlo simulations, deep learning and machine learning processes, metabolomics computations, and geospatial analytics.